-R!S: What is your favorite percussion instrument and why?
+R!S: What is one particularly favorite piece of repertoire you’ve performed and why?